Ruediga/MunkOS/README.md

 file system

-do some stuff with TSC
+do some stuff with TSC?

+scheduler API

 ### Long Term Goals